In this article, you will understand step by step how to easily integrate with Azure Active Directory

 -

-Go to "Certificates & secrets"
+Go to "Certificates & secrets", in the left menu.

 -

-Click on New client secret
+Click on New client secret.

 -